uarksweteam12/team-12-photon/README.md

 pip install psycopg2
 ```

-2. Now to run the software, please run this command in terminal:
+2. Now to run the software, please run this command in your terminal:

 ```sh
 python splash.py